osmc/osmc/package/mediacenter-skin-osmc/files/usr/share/kodi/addons/script.skinshortcuts/README.txt

 2. Let users manage their main menu and sub-menu shortcuts

-The script can provide a list of controls for your overrides.xml to let the user manage both main menu and sub-menu.

-Uses new method of filling the contents of a list in Gotham.
-In the list where you want these controls to appear, put the following in the <content> tag:

-	plugin://script.skinshortcuts?type=settings&amp;property=$INFO[Window(10000).Property("skinshortcuts")]

-Alternatively, you can create a button with the following onclick method:
+Create a button with the following onclick method:

 	RunScript(script.skinshortcuts,type=manage&amp;group=mainmenu)

 Then, within the management dialog, provide a button with the id 405 to let the user manage sub-menus.
-You must use this method if you want to provide more than one sub-menu.

-If using the second method, you may also want to provide a reset button, with the following in the onclick method:
+You may also want to provide a reset button, with the following in the onclick method:

 	RunScript(script.skinshortcuts,type=resetall)